supastishn/agentic/README.md

-# Agentic
+# agentic-cli-coder

-An open-source, powerful, and versatile coding agent for your terminal.
-Agentic is designed to be your primary AI assistant for software development, providing a rich set of tools and features to accelerate your workflow right from the command line.
+An open-source, powerful, and versatile coding agent for your terminal. agentic-cli-coder is designed to be your primary AI assistant for software development, providing a rich set of tools and features to accelerate your workflow right from the command line.

 ![Agentic Demo](https://user-images.githubusercontent.com/12345/placeholder.gif) <!-- Placeholder: Replace with an actual demo GIF -->